-This summary highlights information contained elsewhere in this prospectus supplement, the base prospectus and the documents incorporated by reference.
-Because it is a summary, it is not complete and does not contain all information that is important to you.
-You should carefully read the entire prospectus supplement, the base prospectus and the documents incorporated by reference, including the section entitled "Risk factors" and the financial statements and related notes to those financial statements incorporated by reference, before making an investment decision.
+This summary highlights information contained elsewhere in this prospectus supplement and the documents incorporated by reference.
+Because it is a summary, it does not contain all of the information that you should consider before investing in our securities.
+You should read the entire prospectus supplement, the base prospectus and the documents incorporated by reference carefully, including the section entitled "Risk factors" and the financial statements and related notes to those financial statements incorporated by reference, before making an investment decision.

 Unless otherwise noted herein, as used in this prospectus supplement, "Range Resources," "Range," "Company," "our company," "we," "our," "ours" and "us" refer to Range Resources Corporation and its subsidiaries, except where the context otherwise requires or as otherwise indicated.
-You will find definitions for oil and natural gas industry terms used throughout this prospectus supplement in "Glossary of certain oil and natural gas terms."
+You will find definitions for oil and natural gas industry terms used throughout the prospectus supplement in "Glossary of certain oil and natural gas terms."